Twenty (concert): Background and development

 Regine Velasquez's career began with a record deal with OctoArts International and the release of her single "Love Me Again" in 1986.
 Initially introduced as Chona, she appeared on the variety show The Penthouse Live! and caught the attention of Ronnie Henares, a producer and talent manager who signed her to a management deal.
 She later adopted the stage name Regine at the suggestion of The Penthouse Live! host Martin Nievera.
-In 1996, Velasquez staged a show, named Isang Pasasalamat, at UPD's Sunken Garden to commemorate her ten-year career.
+In 1996, Velasquez staged a show, named Isang Pasasalamat, at UPD's Sunken Garden to commemorate her then-ten-year-career.

-On September 24, 2006, the Philippine Daily Inquirer published that Velasquez would headline a two-night concert to celebrate the twentieth anniversary since her career debut.
+On September 24, 2006, the Philippine Daily Inquirer published that Velasquez would headline a two-night concert to celebrate the 20th anniversary since her career debut.
 The show, titled Twenty, would be staged at the Araneta Coliseum on October 13–14 and exclusively promoted by Aria Productions.
 Velasquez stated, "It's a concert for the fans who have been with me for two decades.
 I will sing songs that are memorable, not only to me but also to my supporters."
 She further said that it was vital for her to challenge herself and still be passionate on every project:

-At the behest of Velasquez, Henares served as the show's stage director, which marked their first collaboration since parting ways in 2003.
+At the behest of Velasquez, Henares was tapped as the show's stage director, which marked their first collaboration since parting ways in 2003.
 Describing his involvement in the production as a "big honor", he said, "I've seen her grow and mature as a performer.
-She has not changed much but she has so much passion in her music now compared before.
+She has not changed much but she has so much passion in her music now compared [to] before.
 And when it comes to giving ideas about her concert, she's really good at it.
 All I have to do is just put Regine's ideas into place."
-Raul Mitra was chosen as musical director, accompanied by the 60-member ensemble of the Manila Philharmonic Orchestra.
-Several guest conductors were tapped for the show, including Louie Ocampo, Gerard Salonga, Mark Lopez, and Mon Faustino.
+Raul Mitra served as musical director, accompanied by the 60-member ensemble of the Manila Philharmonic Orchestra.
+Several guest conductors also made special appearances during the show, including Louie Ocampo, Gerard Salonga, Mark Lopez, and Mon Faustino.
 The stage set up was built to resemble a Roman colosseum and featured a grand staircase extending from the upper box gallery.